-There is immense pressure from society and advertisers to spend money on goods and services that satisfy our natural impulses.
+You and I feel immense pressure from society and advertisers to spend money on goods and services.
+Often, these goods satisfy your natural impulses.

-- Assess the relationship between money and wellbeing.
+- Look at the relationship between money and well-being.

 - Cover actionable ways to spend, earn and invest for a better life based on your unique values.

 The things I learned to write this post gave me even more reason to embrace frugal living.
 Many of the things that improve well-being are free.
 Many even generate income.

 Hopefully, this post helps you reflect to live a wealthier life.

 Table of Contents

 The definitions for happiness and wellbeing are not black and white in the psychology literature.
 I’ll define both happiness and wellbeing to keep things clear and consistent in this guide.